-This course introduces students to an in-depth analysis of financial planning and management with emphasis on capital structure, dividend payout policies, cost of capital, capital budgeting, risk and other special topics.
+This course introduces students to an in-depth analysis of financial planning and management with emphasis on capital structure and dividend payout policies, cost of capital and capital budgeting, and working capital management.
 The course serves as a framework for understanding a broad range of corporate financial decisions.
-Real time data and directed readings will be used to enhance learning.
+Cases and directed readings will be used to enhance learning.

-4 lecture hours, 0.5 course
+3 lecture hours, 0.5 course